-The Company may from time to time be involved in various claims, legal proceedings and disputes arising in the ordinary course of business.
-If the Company is unable to resolve these disputes favourably, it may have a material adverse effect on the Company.
-Even if the Company is involved in litigation and wins, litigation can redirect significant Company resources.
-Litigation may also create a negative perception of the Company.
-Securities litigation could result in substantial costs and damages and divert the Company's management's attention and resources.
-Any decision resulting from any such litigation that is adverse to the Company could have a negative impact on the Company's financial position.
+The Company and the Investees may from time to time be involved in various claims, legal proceedings and disputes arising in the ordinary course of business, including class action litigation.
+If the Company or an Investee is unable to resolve these disputes favourably, it may have a material adverse effect on the Company and/or the Investee.
+Even if the Company and/or the Investee successfully defends against a purported class action and/or is involved in litigation and wins, litigation can redirect significant resources and/or divert management's attention, and the legal fees and costs incurred in connection with such activities may be significant.
+Additionally, the Company and/or the Investee may be subject to judgements or enter into settlements of claims for significant monetary damages.
+Such litigation may also create a negative perception of the Company and/or the Investee.
+Any decision resulting from any such litigation that is adverse to the Company or an Investee could have a negative impact on the Company's business, financial results and operations.